Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Execute Pre-Adverse Action Notice plus 5-business-day waiting period plus FCRA Section 604(b)(3) When consumer report contains information that may lead to adverse hiring action: (a) deliver Pre-Adverse Action Notice with copy of consumer report + Summary of Rights + (b) start 5-business-day waiting period for candidate to dispute + (c) preserve candidate right to dispute with consumer reporting agency + (d) maintain documentation per FCRA Section 615(a) + (e) wait for dispute resolution before final adverse action Rules Engine Auditor
+Run the FCRA Section 604(b)(3) pre-adverse-action sequence When the consumer report contains information that may lead to an adverse hiring action, deliver the Pre-Adverse Action Notice with a copy of the report and the Summary of Rights, open the 5-business-day dispute window, document it under FCRA Section 615(a), and wait for the dispute to resolve before any final adverse action?
+Rules Engine Auditor

 Decision Record